+1.6.
 Prohibition against Retaliation

-No individual who makes a complaint alleging a violation of this policy or who participates in the investigation or resolution of such a complaint shall be subject to retaliation as a result of such activity or participation.
-Retaliation exists when action is taken against a complainant or participant in the complaint process that (1) adversely affects the individual's opportunity to access or benefit from the University's programs or activities; and (2) is motivated in whole or in part by the individual's participation in the complaint process.
+Dominican University strictly prohibits any adverse action against any individual for reporting, providing information, or exercising one's rights under non-discrimination or sexual misconduct policies.
+No individual who makes a complaint alleging a violation of these policies or who participates in the investigation or resolution of such a complaint shall be subject to retaliation as a result of such activity or participation.
+Retaliation exists when action is taken against a complainant or participant in the complaint process that (1) adversely affects the individual's employment or their opportunity to access or benefit from the University's programs or activities; and (2) is motivated in whole or in part by the individual's participation in the complaint process.
 Any acts of retaliation, as defined here, shall be grounds for disciplinary action, up to and including dismissal for students and termination of employment for faculty and staff.